weiz9762/git-tutorial/README.md

 ---
 `git reset HEAD file`: Unstage the file from staging area
+* file is the name of your file
+* _HEAD_ should be captialized
+* space is required between _git_, _reset_, _HEAD_ and _file_
+* You can still add the file to the staging area afterward

 ```bash
 username:~/workspace/sep (master) $ git reset HEAD sep-11
 Unstaged changes after reset:
 M       sep-11
 ```
+* In the command above, _sep-11_ is the file that I want to unstage from the staging area
+* _M sep-11_ indicates the file that is being unstaged
+* Table below shows the file that is in the staging area

 | Staging area before |Staging area after |
 |:------------------------:|:-----------------------:|